MED0001151603 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks,

 Dr Hunt will make small incisions in your scalp, through which he will gently insert a tiny camera at the end of a thin plastic tube.
 This allows Dr Hunt to see the muscles and fatty tissue and effectively tighten and reduce them where required.
 He will then lift your brows, before closing the incisions with clips or stitches.

-You will generally see the final result of your brow lift six to eight weeks after your surgery.
+You will generally see the final result of your Brow Lift 6 to 8 weeks after your surgery.
+However, this may depend on your particular procedure.

 This field is for validation purposes and should be left unchanged.